Juli2017/WhoIsWorking/README.md

 In the U.S., 48 percent of people on Facebook’s technical teams are white, 46 percent are Asian, and Hispanic and Black employees are just three and one percent, respectively.
 Non-technical Facebook workers in the U.S. are 60 percent white, 25 percent Asian, seven percent Hispanic, and five percent Black.

-# The number of foreign workers has increased dramatically in the past ten years in the Bay Area, and large IT companies have been criticized for the lack of diversity in the workers they employ
+## The number of foreign workers has increased dramatically in the past ten years in the Bay Area, and large IT companies have been criticized for the lack of age and ethnic diversity in the workers they employ
 As the impact of the housing/job imbalance continues to affect all residents of San Mateo County, is it fair to ask who is getting the new jobs and who is being left behind?